jstuder3/TargetSelectorVisualizer/README.md

 # Target Selection Visualizer

 ### This tool provides an intuitive visualization for a simple AI agent's probabilistic target priority.
+This could be used to have an AI enemy in a video game pick targets realistically.

 ### There's three parameters: